-Cardiopulmonary resuscitation (CPR) is a medical procedure that helps to pump blood for a patient who has undergone a cardiac arrest.
+Cardiopulmonary resuscitation (CPR) is a medical procedure that helps to pump the blood for a patient who has undergone a cardiac arrest.
 The heart of the affected individual cannot perform this function.
 A series of chest compressions are administered to help save a life.
 A cardiac arrest results in the heart not pumping blood to the brain and around the body.

 Everyone must consider looking for CPR training to comprehend the top ten facts of this vital medical procedure: